RGF-team/rgf/Readme.md

 [![Build Status](https://travis-ci.org/fukatani/rgf_python.svg?branch=master)](https://travis-ci.org/fukatani/rgf_python)

 # rgf_python
-Machine learning ***Regularized Greedy Forest*** wrapper for Python.
+Machine learning ***Regularized Greedy Forest (RGF)*** wrapper for Python.

 ## Feature

 ##### Scikit-learn like interface and multi-label classification problem is OK.

-Original rgf implementation is only available for regression and binary classification, but rgf_python is **also available for multi-label classification** by "One-or-Rest" method.
+Original RGF implementation is only available for regression and binary classification, but rgf_python is **also available for multi-label classification** by "One-or-Rest" method.

 ex.
 ```python